 Settlement of the Group 1 deferral accounts is done on an annual basis through application to the OEB.
-An application was made to the OEB to dispose \$591,162 of the Group 1 deferral accounts and approval was obtained.
+An application was made to the OEB to dispose \$247,594 of the Group 1 deferral accounts and approval was obtained.
 The account balance was moved to the regulatory settlement account.
 The OEB requires the Corporation to estimate its income taxes when it files a COS application to set its rates.
 As a result, the Corporation has recognized a regulatory deferral account for the amount of deferred taxes that will ultimately be recovered from/paid back to its customers.
 This balance will fluctuate as the Corporation's deferred tax balance fluctuates.

 Regulatory balances attract interest at OEB prescribed rates, which are based on Bankers' Acceptances three-month rate plus a spread of 25 basis points.
-In 2019, the rate was 2.45% in the first quarter, and 2.18% in the second through fourth quarters.
+In 2020, the rate was 2.18% in the first and second quarter, 0.57% in the third and fourth quarter (In 2019, the rate was 2.45% in the first quarter, 2.18% in the second through fourth quarters).